 Aside from the above, the seeds extracts of alligator pepper are also used in certain parts of the world for treating gastrointestinal disorders, including stomach pain, diarrhea, ulcer and intestinal worms.

-2. Boosts Sexual Performance
+2. May Boost Sexual Performance

 In addition to that, alligator pepper also helps in boosting sexual life as it enhances some areas of sexual arousal in the central nervous system by increasing the blood flow to the penile area as well as numbing the genital area, which makes sex more enjoyable and long-lasting.

-3. Helps In Treating Fibroid
+3. Might Help In Treating Fibroid

 Research shows that about 40% of women have fibroid before reaching menopause, and this is often caused by several factors, including excess consumption of alcohol and caffeine, overweight, genetics, hormonal changes, to mention but a few.